eford/Astro585_2015_Fall_Public/labs/6/ex1.md

 ```
 Note that we use the standard `map` on a DistributedArray and not `pmap`.
 Julia recognizes that map applied to a DistributedArray should be parallelized.
 Test that the code using a DistributedArray works.

-h.
+k.
 How does it's performance compare to previous implementations?
 Why?

-i.
+l.
 Now, we'll implement a more efficient parallelization using distribute arrays.
 First, identify two ways that the performance could be improved.

 To implement this, you'll likely want to look up several functions  below and consider them piece by piece.
 First, create a distributed array with [dzeros](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=dzeros#Base.dzeros), [dones](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=dones#Base.dones), [drand](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=drand#Base.drand) or [drandn](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=drand#Base.drandn).